humandecoded/twayback/README.md

  - Allows custom time range to narrow search for deleted Tweets archived between two dates.
  - Differentiates between accounts that are active, suspended, or don't/no longer exist.
  - Lets you know if a target handle's archived Tweets have been excluded from the Wayback Machine.
- - Saves a log of the deleted tweet URLs in case you want to view on the Wayback Machine
+ - Saves a log of the deleted tweet URLs in case you want to view on the Wayback Machine.
+ - Ability to rotate through a list of proxy servers to avoid 429 errors.

 ## Usage
 >    twayback -u USERNAME [OPTIONS]